1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It reduced Scindia’s power and territory significantly.

-71. The Maratha confederacy was weakened after the Second Anglo-Maratha War because:
+71. The Maratha confederacy was weakened after the Second Anglo-Maratha War because___________.

 A) Its chiefs signed separate treaties with the British